 The International Agency for Research on Cancer (IARC) was established in May 1965 through a resolution of the Eighteenth World Health Assembly, as an extension of the World Health Organization (WHO), after a French initiative.
 As a WHO Agency, IARC follows the general governing rules of the United Nations family.
 However, it is governed by its own governing bodies: the IARC Governing Council and the IARC Scientific Council.

-IARC’s general policy is directed by a Governing Council, composed of the Representatives of Participating States and of the Director-General of the World Health Organization.
+IARC’s general policy is directed by a Governing Council, composed of the Representatives of Participating States and of the WHO Director-General.
 Its research programme is regularly reviewed by a Scientific Council.
 The Governing Council elects IARC’s Director, who normally serves for a five-year term.

 In May 2018, The Governing Council elected Dr Elisabete Weiderpass (Brazil) as Director of the Agency, for a five-year term.
 She took office on 1 January 2019.

-The Governing Council of the International Agency for Research on Cancer meets every year in ordinary session the week prior to the WHO World Health Assembly.
-It last met on 16-17 May 2019 (Chairperson, Professor Mads Melbye [Denmark]).
-He will chair the next regular session of the Council, in May 2020.
+The IARC Governing Council meets every year in ordinary session the week before the WHO World Health Assembly.
+It last met on 16-17 May 2019 (Chairperson, Professor Mads Melbye [Denmark]), and the next session is scheduled for 11-12 May 2020 (Chairperson, Professor Mads Melbye [Denmark]).